ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/05-Machine-learning-in-Unity.md

 The outputs from the neural network model directly translate to actions the character can perform.
 There are 3 outputs in total:

-* Floating point (-1, 1) used as joystick input X
+* A floating point value between -1 and 1, used as joystick input X
-* Floating point (-1, 1) used as joystick input Y
+* A floating point value between -1 and 1, used as joystick input Y
-* Integer that will decide whether character should attack, roll or use fire attack.
+* An integer value that will decide whether the character should attack, roll or use fireball (or none of them).

 ### Unity training scene